sagemath/trac_to_gh/Issue 2803.md

 # Issue 2803: notebook -- the confirmation email after creating a new account is marked as spam

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2803

 Original creator: was